yuxunn/tp/docs/UserGuide.md

 ### Add Client
 - What it does: Add potential clients and their basic information, e.g. name, age, year of study, major, etc.
-- Command format: `addclient n/NAME p/PHONE e/EMAIL a/ADDRESS [t/TAG]...`.
+- Command format: `addclient n/NAME p/PHONE e/EMAIL a/ADDRESS [m/MEETING_TIME] [t/TAG]...`.
-- Example usage: `Example: addclient n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/classmate`.
+- Example usage: `Example: addclient n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 m/10/10/2023 14:30 t/classmate`.
-- Acceptable values for each parameter:
+- Acceptable values for each compulsory parameter:
-  - `NAME`: can contain any character.
+  - `NAME`: can contain any string of alphanumeric characters.
+    - The name can contain spaces but cannot be blank (only contain spaces).
-  - `PHONE`: any valid 8-digit integer.
+  - `PHONE`: any valid 8-digit integer, at least 3 digits long.
   - `EMAIL`: a string of the format `local-part@domain`
+    - The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
+    - The local-part may not start or end with any special characters.
+    - The domain name is made up of domain labels separated by periods.
+    - The domain name must end with a domain label at least 2 characters long
+    - Each domain label must start and end with alphanumeric characters and only separated by hyphens, if any.
-  - `ADDRESS`: can contain any character.
+  - `ADDRESS`: can contain any alphanumeric character, must not be blank.
+- Acceptable values for each optional parameter:
+  - `MEETING_TIME`: only contains date in the format of `dd/MM/yyyy HH:mm`, must not be blank if any meeting time is declared.
+    - The date must be a valid date, these are invalid: `31/02/2020`, `25/13/2021`
+    - The time must be a valid time in the 24-hour format, these are invalid: `25:00`, `12:60`
-  - `TAG`: can contain any character.
+  - `TAG`: can contain any alphanumeric character, must not be blank if any tag is declared.

 - Precise expected outputs when the command succeeds:

 <div align="center">